British Columbia Court of Appeal: Composition

-The BCCA consists of 15 justices (including a Chief Justice) in addition to 9 supernumerary justices.
+The BCCA consists of 15 justices (including a chief justice) in addition to 9 supernumerary justices.
 All justices of the BCCA (including the position of Chief Justice) are appointed by the federal government.
 The central registry for the BCCA is in Vancouver, where the BCCA holds most of its sittings.
 The BCCA also occasionally hears cases in Victoria, Kelowna, and Kamloops.
-The judges for the Court also double as judges for the Yukon Court of Appeal.
+The judges for the court also double as judges for the Yukon Court of Appeal.
 Cases from Yukon are heard in both Vancouver and in Whitehorse.

 A full division of the court consists of five justices; however, most cases are heard by a division of three justices.
 A single justice will preside over matters heard in "chambers", usually interlocutory matters or applications for leave to appeal.
+On occasion, and with especially challenging or controversial matters, five judges will be appointed to hear the appeal.

 Procedure

-Unlike in Ontario where a sitting of the Court of Appeal is referred to as a "panel", in the BCCA a sitting of the Court is referred to as a "division".
+Unlike in Ontario where a sitting of the Court of Appeal is referred to as a "panel", in the BCCA a sitting of the court is referred to as a "division".

 Counsel appearing in the BCCA are required to "gown".
 This court dress is identical to that worn in the Supreme Court of British Columbia, and consists of a white wing collar with tabs, along with a black bar jacket and black gown (some counsel will wear a black waistcoat and suit rather than a bar jacket).
 Male barristers will generally wear black or striped trousers, with female barristers wearing either trousers or a skirt.
 King's Counsel wear a more elaborate bar jacket as well as a silk gown.
 Court dress is not required for matters heard in Chambers, wherein standard business dress can be worn by both counsel and the sitting justice.

-All courts in the Province of British Columbia display the Arms of His Majesty in Right of the United Kingdom, as a symbol of its judiciary.
+All courts in the province of British Columbia display the Arms of His Majesty in Right of the United Kingdom, as a symbol of its judiciary.